ccbrown/graphql-spec/spec/Section 2 -- Language.md

 all refer to different names.
 Underscores are significant, which means `other_name` and `othername` are two different names.

-Names in GraphQL are limited to this <acronym>ASCII</acronym> subset of possible characters to support interoperation with as many other systems as possible.
+Note: Names in GraphQL are limited to the Latin <acronym>ASCII</acronym> subset of possible Source Characters in order to support interoperation with as many other systems as possible.

 ## Document